 Depositary receipts are securities that evidence ownership interests in a security or a pool of securities that have been deposited with a "depository."
 Depositary receipts may be sponsored or unsponsored and include American Depositary Receipts (ADRs), European Depositary Receipts (EDRs) and Global Depositary Receipts (GDRs).
 In sponsored programs, an issuer has made arrangements to have its securities trade in the form of ADRs, EDRs, or GDRs.
 In unsponsored programs, the issuer may not be directly involved in the creation of the program.
-For ADRs, the depository receipts, the depository may be a foreign or a U.S. entity, and the underlying securities may have a foreign or a U.S. issuer.
+For ADRs, the depository is typically a U.S. financial institution and the underlying securities are issued by a foreign issuer.
+For other depositary receipts, the depository may be a foreign or a U.S. entity, and the underlying securities may have a foreign or a U.S. issuer.
 Depositary receipts will not necessarily be denominated in the same currency as their underlying securities.
 Generally, ADRs are issued in registered form, denominated in U.S. dollars, and designed for use in the U.S. securities markets.
 Other depositary receipts, such as GDRs and EDRs, may be issued in bearer form and denominated in other currencies, and may be offered privately in the United States and are generally designed for use in securities markets outside the U.S. The deposit agreement sets out the rights and responsibilities of the underlying issuer, the depository, and the depositary receipt holders.
 Depositary receipts denominated in a currency other than the currency of the underlying securities subjects the investors to the currency risk of the depositary receipt and the underlying security.